arcostasi/avr8js-serial-monitor/README.md

-# AVR8js Virtual Serial Monitor
+#AVR8js Virtual Serial Monitor

-An AVR8 simulator with serial monitor
+An AVR 8-bit simulator with virtual serial monitor

+This is a tool that I use to study the AVR architecture and the Arduino Framework, feel free to use it for your learning and share your improvements and questions.

+## Our lovely deps

 [AVR8js](https://github.com/wokwi/avr8js) + [Electron](https://github.com/electron/electron) + [Monaco Editor](https://github.com/microsoft/monaco-editor)